Skip to content

 Enable Interactivity

-part2-results You’ve now added a new page with a static and an interactive component, making your site more dynamic.
+You’ve now added a new page with a static and an interactive component, making your site more dynamic.
 Congratulations!